Overview

 termination of a client’s advisory relationship, Barnes Pettey will issue a refund equal to any unearned

 management fee for the remainder of the quarter.
-The client may specify how they would like such refund
+The client may specify how he/she would like such

-issued (i.e., a check sent directly to the client, or a check sent to the client’s custodian for deposit into
+refund issued (i.e., a check sent directly to the client, or a check sent to the client’s custodian for deposit

 Outside Compensation for the Sale of Securities or Other Investment Products to Clients